 Most tourists that come to Portugal go to Lisbon, Porto, or Algarve for their honeymoon.
 However, there are many other places around these cities to explore and enjoy a wonderful honeymoon.
 Below you’ll find some of the top choices.

 It’s not a coincidence that 6 million tourists visit the Portuguese capital every year.
-Lisbon combines a rich traditional heritage with beautiful sites, buzzing nightlife, and some amazing day-trips making it a top choice for honeymooners.
+There are so many things to do in Lisbon.
+The capital has a rich traditional heritage with beautiful sites, buzzing nightlife, and some amazing day trips making it a top choice for honeymooners.
 Some of the must-sees in Lisbon are:

 - Alfama, Bairro Alto, Baixa, and Chiado neighborhoods in the historic center